-The breakdown of car sales figures for the month of September is:
+The breakdown of car sales figures for the month of March is:

-- Commercial vehicles sold: 7,102, 28.40% more than in September of 2015.
+- Commercial vehicles sold: 1,083, 10.06% more than in March of 2021.

-- Passenger cars regitrations: 1,704, which represents a figure of 11.37% more than in September of 2015.
+- Passenger cars regitrations: 2,350, which represents a figure of 23.53% less than in March of 2021.

-As can be seen, the number of registrations per thousand residents has grown in the last year.
-The increase in this figure is positive, as it generally indicates improved public confidence in the country's economy.
+As can be seen, the number of registrations per thousand residents has fallen in the last year.
+A drop in registrations generally indicates a fall in consumer confidence and, when it is sustained, a recession in the real economy.

 Changes in Lithuanian vehicle registration numbers are shown in the tables below.
 As several studies indicate, these changes are very much related to changes in GDP and, hence, to a country's economic situation.
-Sales have grown since 2006, as 20,750 were produced that year as have the number of registrations per thousand residents, which that year numbered 6.31.
+Sales have grown since 2012, as 17,981 were produced that year as have the number of registrations per thousand residents, which that year numbered 5.99.